-The Flux HPC cluster is available to all researchers on campus, and is comprised of more than 12,000 cores.
+The Flux HPC cluster is available to all researchers on campus.
 Since its creation in 2008, more than 2,400 researchers have used Flux.
 Flux partners include the College of Engineering, LSA, Medical School, School of Public Health, Office of Research, the Office of the Associate Vice President and Chief Information Officer, and Office of the Provost.
 Image courtesy of Russell Dekema.

 The Flux HPC cluster is housed in the Modular Data Center.
 The University of Michigan was the first organization to build a data center using HP's EcoPod modules.
 The University has seen significant savings in energy costs due to the use of outside air in the cooling system.
 Photo courtesy of U-M Information and Technology Services.